The Meaning of Inebriating Substances

 - The persistent appeal of alcohol and drugs in post-industrial societies is puzzling because very few men have physically demanding jobs or go to war, and even fewer women (who now account for a significant share of alcohol and drug users).

-- Alcohol and drugs in post-industrial societies must serve another purpose that has more likely to do with the way we distorted human life, from school to office and to retirement (all very unnatural things to do).
+- Alcohol and drugs in post-industrial societies must serve another purpose, which most likely has to do with the way that we distort life, from school to the office and finally to retirement (all very unnatural things to do).

 - Cocaine was the (recreational) drug of choice for the stressed yuppies of the 1980s.
 Ecstasy paralleled the high-tech boom of the 1990s.

-- The USA declared a war on (recreational) drugs just like Russia declared a war on vokda but neither has been serious at stemming the phenomenon.
-In fact, drug users have steadily increased since Nixon founded the DEA, and "illicit" drugs are now defacto legal in most of Europe.
+- The USA declared a war on (recreational) drugs just like Russia declared a war on vodka but neither has been serious at stemming the phenomenon.
+In fact, drug users have steadily increased since Nixon founded the DEA, and "illicit" drugs are now de facto legal in most of Europe.

 - At the same time the exponentially increasing use of recreational drugs mirrors a tectonic shift in the way people perceive themselves, a transition from a mind-centered self to a body-centered self.